Responsive image

-Article title The Academic Draft Directive on Online Mediation Platforms – a New Legislative Instrument of the EU Law of Contracts
+Article The Academic Draft Directive on Online Mediation Platforms – a New Legislative Instrument of the EU Law of Contracts

 Name of magazine Legal journal «Law of Ukraine» (Ukrainian version)